WebAssembly/spec/proposals/js-string-builtins/Overview.md

   start >>>= 0;
   end >>>= 0;

+  // Technically a partially redundant test, but want to be clear the null is
+  // not allowed.
   if (string === null ||
       typeof string !== "string")
     trap();

-  // Ensure the range is ordered and within bounds to avoid the complex
+  // Ensure the range is within bounds to avoid the complex behavior that
-  // behavior that `substring` performs when that is not the case. if (start > end ||
+  // `substring` performs when that is not the case. if (start > string.length)
-      end > string.length)
     return "";

   // [1]